WheteThunger/DroneStorage/README.md

 - `dronestorage.capacity.42` -- 7 rows

 You can add more capacity amounts in the plugin configuration (`CapacityAmounts`), and the plugin will automatically generate permissions of the format `dronestorage.capacity.<amount>` when reloaded.
 If a player has permission to multiple capacity amounts, the highest will apply.

+## Commands

+- `dronestash` -- Deploys a stash onto the drone the player is looking at, consuming a stash item from their inventory unless they have permission for free stashes.

 ## Configuration